Saturday, January 12, 2013

 The Kalama Sutta of the Anguttaranikaya can be called a sort of 'charter of free inquiry'.
 This Sutta takes up the then accepted the criteria of the truth and examine their validity as means of obtaining true knowledge.
 These then are:

-1) Vedic textual tradition
+1) Vedic textual tradition (Anussava)

 2) Unbroken tradition maintained by successive generations of teachers (Parampara)